guillaumefrd/map-estimation-on-NMF/README.md

 # map-estimation-on-NMF
-Maximum a posteriori (MAP) estimation on NMF applied on faces.
+Maximum a posteriori (MAP) estimation on NMF (non-negative matrix factorization), applied on faces.